jtfell/blog/posts/2017-07-22-haskell-after-5-weeks.markdown

 with ES6/7 and typescript available.
-What I didn't know was that event-loops are a non-optimal way of dealing with concurrency especially when compared to green threads [this article](https://www.fpcomplete.com/blog/2017/01/green-threads-are-like-garbage-collection) explains this point far better than I can).
+What I didn't know was that event-loops are a non-optimal way of dealing with concurrency especially when compared to green threads [this article](https://www.fpcomplete.com/blog/2017/01/green-threads-are-like-garbage-collection) explains this point far better than I can.
 Even when considering that the pre-fork method can get around some of its shortcomings in relation to single-threadedness, testability and readability still suffer.